-Lower Student Loan Interest Rates
+Lower Student Loan Interest Rates: Real or Scam?

 This is a promise that can be difficult to distinguish between the good guys and the bad guys.

 The legitimate companies make money by offering lower interest rates to borrowers who are highly likely to pay back their student loans.
-These lenders pay off your existing debt in full with your old lenders and then you pay back the new company at what is hopefully a lower interest rate.
+These lenders pay off your existing debt in full with your old lenders, and then you pay back the new company at what is hopefully a lower interest rate.
 The aggressive advertising, low interest rates, and sign up bonus often trigger the “too good to be true” alarm for many consumers.

 The best way to know you are dealing with a legitimate company is that good credit will be required.
 They will need your credit report to figure out if you are someone who pays back their debt and can afford the loan.

 There are many companies offering this service.
 We have ranked and reviewed the nationwide companies offering refinancing.
-Some did receive negative reviews from us, but they are still legitimate companies… they just offer rates and terms we think could be better.
+Some did receive negative reviews from us, but they are still legitimate companies… they just provide rates and terms we think could be better.

 When a Lower Rate is a Scam – One of the biggest red flags is if you are being promised lower interest rates and student loan forgiveness.
 You can get lower rates by refinancing your federal loans, but those loans become private loans and lose their ability to qualify for federal forgiveness programs.
 Alternatively, you can start working towards federal forgiveness, but the government won’t be cutting your interest rate.

-Enrollment in the legitimate programs can be done directly though your federal student loan servicer.
+Enrollment in the legitimate programs can be done directly through your federal student loan servicer.
 No special expertise is required, but researching and understanding the programs is very helpful for preventing errors.
 Further, there is no cost to signing up for any of the student loan forgiveness programs.
 They were created by federal law and are often a term in your student loan contract with the government.

 Legitimate student loan forgiveness does not immediately wipe away all of your debt.
 It takes years to reach.
-For some borrowers it is a good idea, while others will be better off aggressively paying off their debt.
+For some borrowers, it is a good idea, while others will be better off aggressively paying off their debt.

-Student Loan Forgiveness Scams – One of the biggest giveaways to a student loan forgiveness scam is a high pressure sales environment.
-If somebody is aggressively trying to push you into a program that will erase your debt it should be a red flag.
+Student Loan Forgiveness Scams – One of the biggest giveaways to a student loan forgiveness scam is a high-pressure sales environment.
+If somebody is aggressively trying to push you into a program that will erase your debt, it should be a red flag.
 Another huge red flag is any fees associated with the program.
 Again, student loan forgiveness is federal law, and signing up costs nothing.
 There should be no enrollment fees or monthly costs.